Pick a Great New Year’s Eve Cruise in Sydney 2023-24

 NYE Sky Deck Dinner – The top deck of the MV Sydney has 6-course degustation menu paired with Penfold’s premium wines including a 75ml glass of world-famous Penfolds Grange.
 You will celebrate in style with bottomless Penfolds Rose Champagne (France) & premium spirits and a midnight celebration cocktail.

 There will be live music and access to the top roof deck.
-Tickets are on sale now and cost $1499pp.
-A window seat is available for a surcharge.
-Sold out
+Tickets are sold out for 2023

 NYE Club Deck Dinner – The middle deck on the MV Sydney has a 5-course dinner including canapes at midnight.
 Bottomless French Champagne and premium drinks included.
 You will be entertained with live music and there is a glass of Champagne at midnight.
-Tickets on sale now $1199pp.
-Sold out
+Tickets on sale now $1190pp. – Tickets are sold out for 2023 (10/10/23)

 Ocean Deck – This is the entry-level of the boat and is the best choice for those with limited mobility.
 You have fantastic harbour views, with lounge-style seating and no need to climb the stairs.
 The menu on this level will offer Mezze Platter for two, a decadent dessert platter of elegant petit fours, truffles and choc dipped strawberries and Roving Canapes at midnight.
 Bottomless Cocktails and a selection of premium beverages will be offered all night.

 Live entertainment to keep you in a party mood till midnight.
 Window seats can be guaranteed for an extra $50pp.
-On sale now for $899pp.
-Sold out
+Tickets on sale now $1090. – last seats selling now (15/10/23)

 Captain Cook Rocket – The BYO option – you supply the food and drinks and let Captain Cook take care of the view.
-Board at King Street Wharf at 7.30pm for your 5.5-hour cruise.
-Sold out.
+Board at King Street Wharf at 7.30pm for your 5.5-hour cruise. $550pp – Sold out 31/8/23

 Other Sydney NYE cruise operators

-- The Jackson – Seven course Dinner including a Five-course Degustation menu along with a 6.5-Hour All-Inclusive Platinum Beverage Package featuring free flowing Veuve Clicquot Yellow Label NV, signature cocktails and top shelf spirits, craft beer and a selection of premium wines $1599.
+- The Jackson – Seven course Dinner including a Five-course Degustation menu along with a 6.5-Hour All-Inclusive Platinum Beverage Package featuring free flowing Veuve Clicquot Yellow Label NV, signature cocktails and top shelf spirits, craft beer and a selection of premium wines $1499. – Last seats selling now (15/10/23)

-- NYE on the Bella Vista – a Glass Boat – A DJ to entertain, five hour beverage package, roaming canapes a standing buffet and dessert.
-The vessel has 3m high glass wraparound windows and an open top deck with 360-degree views of magnificent Sydney Harbour.
+- NYE on the Bella Vista – a Glass Boat – A DJ to entertain, five-hour beverage package, roaming canapes a standing buffet and dessert.
+The vessel has 3m high glass wraparound windows and an open top deck with 360-degree views of magnificent Sydney Harbour. $899.

 - Sydney Harbour Tall Ships – With two stunning tall ships, usually inside the inclusion zone, this is a fun night out.
 Tickets include dinner, drinks and live music for $949.

 - The Sydney Heritage Fleet Waratah – a fundraiser for the Sydney Heritage Fleet, a great choice for sailing buffs.
-Tickets are just for your spot on the boat, it’s BYO dinner, snacks and beverage $500pp.
+Tickets are just for your spot on the boat, it’s BYO dinner, snacks and beverage from $499 – Sold out Sept 23